 Jazz is a 1978 album by English rock band Queen.
 It was the band's seventh studio album, and comprises a number of different styles of music, including disco-funk ("Fun It"… read more

 Queen are a British rock band formed in London in 1970 by Freddie Mercury (lead vocals, piano), Brian May (guitar, vocals), and Roger Taylor (drums, vocals), later joined by John Deacon (bass).
-Their earliest works were influenced by progressive rock, hard rock, and heavy metal, but the band gradually ventured into more conventional and radio-friendly styles by incorporating elements of arena rock and pop rock.
-Before forming Queen, May and Taylor had played together in the band Smile.
-Mercury was a fan of Smile and encouraged them to experiment with more elaborate stage and recordi… read more
+Their early music was influenced by progressive rock, hard rock, and heavy metal, but the band gradually incorporated more mainstream styles, including arena rock and pop rock.
+Before Queen, May and Taylor played together in the band Smile.
+Mercury, a fan of Smile, encouraged them to experiment with stage and recording techniques and joined in 1970, suggesting the name "Queen".
+Deac… read more

 Queen are a British rock band formed in London in 1970 by Freddie Mercury (lead vocals, piano), Brian May (guitar, vocals), and Roger Taylor (drums, vocals), later joined by John Deacon (ba… read more

 Queen are a British rock band formed in London in 1970 by Freddie Mercury (lead vocals, piano), Brian May (guitar, vocals), and Roger Taylor (drums, vocals), later joined by John Deacon (bass).
-Their earliest works were influenced by p…read more
+Their early music was influenced by progr… read more